Frequently Asked Questions

 Here you will find frequently asked questions regarding the academics at WHINSEC.

-Yes, and when a presenter or instructor does not speak Spanish, simultaneous interpreters from the Translation Division ensure students receive the material accurately in Spanish.
-One NCO Professional Development Course is taught once per year in English for students from the Caribbean nations.
-For non-Spanish-speaking visitors, efforts are made to provide interpretation of the class or event.
+Most are, and when a presenter or instructor does not speak Spanish, simultaneous interpreters from the Translation Division ensure students receive the material accurately in Spanish.
+Two courses are taught in English: a Sergeants course for students from Canada and the nations of the Caribbean, and a Peace Operations Course for students who will be Staff Officers in UN Peacekeeping missions.
+For non-Spanish-speaking visitors, we can usually find an instructor in the classroom who can interpret.

-The Public Affairs Officer at the “Contact Us” link of this Web site.
+Please call the Public Affairs Officer at 706-545-1923 or use the email link on the “Contact Us” page of this Web site.

 Listed below are some questions regarding visiting the Institute.